Wagon train: In migration

-Transit, traces and trails
+Transit, traces, and trails

-Wagon trains followed several trails in the American West, with virtually all originating at Independence, Missouri.
+Wagon trains followed several trails in the American West, nearly all originating at Independence, Missouri.
 Perhaps the most famous wagon train trail was the Oregon Trail which had a span of over 2,000 mi.
 Other paths included the Santa Fe Trail, the Chisholm Trail, the California Trail (which split southwestward from the Oregon Trail), the Mormon Trail, and the Old Spanish Trail.

 Although "wagon train" suggests a line of wagons, when terrain permitted, wagons would often fan out and travel abreast to minimize the amount of dust blown onto other wagons.
 Travel by wagon train occurred primarily between the 1840s–1880s, diminishing after completion of the first transcontinental railroad.
-Some remnants of wagon ruts along the well-travelled trails are still visible today.
+Some remnants of wagon ruts along the well-traveled trails are still visible today.

 Organization

-Originally, westward movement began in small groups, but well-funded travelers with a hundred or more wagons could employ professional wagon masters (or trail masters) and ostlers.
+Westward movement originally began in small groups, but well-funded travelers with 100 or more wagons could employ professional wagon masters (or trail masters) and hostlers.

-Overland emigrants discovered smaller groups of twenty to forty wagons were more manageable than larger ones, especially without professional wagon masters.
+Overland emigrants discovered smaller groups of 20 to 40 wagons were more manageable than larger ones, especially without professional wagon masters.
 Many operated under democratic principles, creating bylaws and electing a captain.
 In reality, a captain had limited authority.
 His role was largely confined to getting everyone moving in the morning and selecting when and where to camp at night.

-Membership in wagon trains was generally fluid and wagons frequently joined or left trains depending on the needs and wishes of their owners.
-An accident or illness, for instance, might force someone to fall behind and wait for the next train, or an emigrant might "whip up" to overtake a forward train after a quarrel.
+Membership of wagon trains was generally fluid and wagons frequently joined or left trains depending on the needs and wishes of their owners.
+An accident or illness, for instance, may force someone to fall behind and wait for the next train, or an emigrant might "whip up" to overtake a forward train after a quarrel.
 Some might break away to settle in Colorado Territory or other territories along the way.

 At night, wagon trains were often formed into a circle or square for shelter from wind or weather, and to corral the emigrants' animals in the center to prevent them from running away or being stolen by Native Americans.
-While Native Americans might attempt to raid horses under cover of darkness, they rarely attacked a train.
-Contrary to popular belief, wagons were seldom circled defensively.
+While Native Americans might attempt to raid horses under the cover of darkness, they rarely attacked a train.
+Contrary to popular belief, wagons were rarely circled defensively.